rockstor/rockstor-doc/contribute_documentation.rst

 Installing Sphinx
 ^^^^^^^^^^^^^^^^^
-In order to properly develop and submit contributions you'll need to install Sphinx, plus one Sphinx extensions
+In order to properly develop and submit contributions you'll need to install Sphinx, plus one Sphinx extension

 `Sphinx official documentation <http://www.sphinx-doc.org/en/master/#>`_ gives guidelines for installating Sphinx on various platforms.
 Details of how to install Sphinx is covered in their  `Installing Spinx <http://www.sphinx-doc.org/en/master/usage/installation.html>`_ documentation.